Still get goose bumps remembering 1962 Asian Games football gold: Ghosh | Sports-Games

 Former defender Arun Ghosh, one of the key members of Indian football team of the 'Golden Era', still gets goose bumps remembering the gold that the country won in the Jakarta Asian Games in 1962 when the players received support from the Pakistan hockey side.
 India defeated South Korea 2-1 in the final to win the summit clash.
 That was the last gold medal India won in the Asian Games football.
 India had also won gold in the inaugural Asian Games it hosted in 1951 in New Delhi.

 The final match was held on September 4, exactly 58 years ago.
-Ghosh, who along with Jarnail Singh and Syed Nayeemuddin had formed a solid defensive trio, said that the entire Indonesia wanted India to lose that final match but Pakistan Hockey Team cheered for them.
+Ghosh, who along with Jarnail Singh and Syed Nayeemuddin had formed a solid defensive trio in the 1960s, said that the entire Indonesia wanted India to lose that final match but Pakistan Hockey Team cheered for them.

 "I still feel goosebumps when I go back to that evening of 4th September 1962.
 The Senayan Main Stadium in Jakarta was jam-packed with a partisan 1,00,000-strong Indonesian crowd cheering for Korea Republic at the top of their voice," Ghosh said.
 "But we had our support too.
 Any guesses?
 Strange as it may sound, the Pakistan Hockey team cheered for us.
 Unbelievable, but true," he wrote for the All India Football Federation website.